-Screen Modes (F)
+Screen Modes (f)

-- Shift + "F"-click while in "Full screen mode with menu bar" to toggle the menu bar on and off.
-When it is toggled off, an arrow icon appears on the top of the tool palette to access menus. - Shift-click on the icons in the tool bar for "Full Screen Mode with Menu bar" or "Full Screen Mode" will force all open documents into whichever "Mode" icon is clicked on. - To change the color of the background that is displayed in "Full Screen Mode with Menu Bar," or "Full Screen Mode" select the desired color as the foreground color (in the tool bar) and Shift-click with the Paint Bucket Tool in the gray area.
+- "F" cycles down through the list of Screen Modes.
+Shift + F cycles in reverse. - Shift-click on the icons in the tool bar for "Full Screen Mode with Menu bar" or "Full Screen Mode" to force all open documents into whichever "Mode" icon is clicked on. - To change the color of the background that is displayed in "Full Screen Mode with Menu Bar," or "Full Screen Mode" select the desired color as the foreground color (in the tool bar) and Shift-click with the Paint Bucket tool in the gray area.